-FEDERAL STAFFORD LOANS
+FEDERAL DIRECT STAFFORD LOANS

-The subsidized Stafford Loan is a federal program that enables students to borrow money from a bank, credit union, savings and loan, or other participating lenders.
+The Federal Direct subsidized Stafford Loan is a federal program that enables students to borrow money from the Department of Education.
 It is available to graduate students who are enrolled on at least a half-time basis and who show financial need.
 The loan is interest-free while the borrower is enrolled at least half-time and for the first six months following termination of such enrollment.
 The government pays interest on subsidized loans while the student is enrolled in graduate school on at least a half-time basis.
 Graduate students may apply for \$8,500 per academic year.

 Interest begins to accrue the seventh month after the student ceases to be enrolled on at least a half-time basis.
-Beginning on July 1, 2009, the interest rate is 5.6%.